Disponible en anglais seulement

 - “The Perils of Certifying International Class Actions in Canada” in Duncan Fairgrieve et al, eds., Extraterritoriality and Collective Redress, (London: Oxford University Press (U.K.), 2012, 285 (Reproduced by permission of Oxford University Press) which examines the challenges that international cross-border class action litigation pose to the traditional approach to conflicts of law issues throughout the world.

-John has acted in a full range of litigation matters before courts in Canada including arbitrations, mediations, and commercial litigation at all levels of trial and appeal.
-He has also appeared before many administrative boards and tribunals.
+John acted in a full range of litigation matters before courts in Canada including arbitrations, mediations, and commercial litigation at all levels of trial and appeal.
+He also appeared before many administrative boards and tribunals.
 He was successful in changing the law in Ontario relating to security for costs.